mazino2d/mazino2d.github.io/aboutme.md

 Feb 2020 - Jan 2021

 - Trained and mentored in **recommendation systems** research, exploring collaborative filtering, content-based, and hybrid approaches.
-- Built demo applications to showcase learned algorithms using *ReactJS*, *TypeScript*, *Java*, *MySQL*, *TensorFlow*, *Spark*, *pandas*, and *scikit-learn*.
+- Built demo applications to showcase the team's recommendation systems products using *ReactJS*, *TypeScript*, *Java*, *MySQL*, *TensorFlow*, *Spark*, *pandas*, and *scikit-learn*.
 - Collaborated with product and engineering teams to convert research into deployable features.

 ### Research Intern - High Performance Computing Lab (HCMUT)

 Jun 2019 - Jan 2020

-- Supported implementation of scalable on-demand data aggregation pipelines using Apache Kafka and Apache Nifi.
+- Trained and mentored by lab researchers on building scalable on-demand data aggregation pipelines using Apache Kafka and Apache Nifi.
-- Conducted experiment design and performance measurements for data-intensive systems under faculty guidance.
+- Assisted faculty with running experiments and collecting performance measurements for data-intensive systems under their guidance, contributing results used in academic publications.

 ## Education